 * The distinction grade may be awarded to the top 5% of the students who have taken the module and have obtained at least an 'A' grade for the module.

 For certification purpose, a statement "Passed and completed the diploma course" will be printed in the Statement of Results.

-Students who are graduating in the October Semester 2016 will be informed by writing to collect the transcript & diploma certificate at the Graduation Ceremony scheduled to be held in May 2017.
+Students who are graduating in the April Semester 2017 will be informed by writing to collect their transcripts from CET Academy by end November 2017.